pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="LELAND">

-<p><span class="speaker" data-speaker="LELAND">CO-CHAIRMAN LELAND</span>: You have given a very interesting picture of how a group of scholars in a certain field get <span style="page" id="page207">[p.207]</span> together to discover what they need in their field.
+<p><span class="speaker" data-speaker="LELAND">CO-CHAIRMAN LELAND</span>: You have given a very interesting picture of how a group of scholars in a certain field get <span class="page" id="page207">[p.207]</span> together to discover what they need in their field.
 In other
 words, that is a part of the process of establishing these want lists that we are discussing.</p>